abzsd/IBM_Quantum_Challenge_2020_Soln/README.md

 # IBM_Quantum_Challenge_2020_Soln
- Solutions of the IBM Quantum Challenge organised in the Nov.2020
+ Solutions of the IBM Quantum Challenge organised in Nov.2020